SpamScope/mail-parser/README.md

   - charset mail
   - sender IP address

-We have also two indicator:
+We have also two types of indicator:
   - anomalies: mail without message id or date
   - [defects](https://docs.python.org/2/library/email.message.html#email.message.Message.defects): mail with some not compliance RFC part